Exploring Wisdom and Compassion: Further Steps Along the Path of Zen

 Full details from Zen Mountain Monastery

-An intermediate level weekend retreat exploring wisdom and compassion as the two wings of Zen practice.
-Participants will focus on zazen and concentration in the morning, and learn how to develop practice off the cushion in the afternoon through awareness of difficult feelings and cultivating compassion.
+An intermediate level weekend retreat exploring wisdom and compassion as the two wings of practice.
+Participants will focus on zazen and concentration in the morning, and explore how to develop practice off the cushion in the afternoon, with teaching and face-to-face instruction.

 Zen Mountain Monastery